 Red Light District

 Dating back even before World War II, Kings Cross has been Sydney’s main Red Light District, and that dubious distinction remains even today.
-Along Darlington Road you find an odd collection of lowbrow strip clubs, adult bookstores, and even some streetwalking prostitutes.
+Along Darlington Road you find an odd collection of lowbrow strip clubs, adult bookstores, and even some streetwalking call-girl.
 The area has gotten better over the years, but these seedy elements do remain to some degree.
 The area is generally very safe during the day, but late at night you are likely to run across a few obnoxious drunks and other troublemakers, and muggings do occur, so it’s best not to walk around alone then if you can avoid it.

 What you’ll find in Kings Cross